iqtree/iqtree.github.io/doc/Compilation-Guide.md

 This creates an executable `iqtree` or `iqtree-omp`.
 It can be copied to your system search path so that IQ-TREE can be called from the Terminal simply with the command line `iqtree`.

+>**NOTICE**: The above guide typically compiles IQ-TREE with `gcc`.
+If you have Clang installed and want to compile with Clang, the compilation will be similar to Mac OS X like below.

 Compiling under Mac OS X
 ------------------------